Jharkhand News: 2 AK-47s recovered from Jharkhand CM Hemant Soren's alleged associate during ED raids

 Image: Republic TV

-In an exclusive scoop, Republic TV learnt that two AK-47s were recovered from the premises of Prem Prakash, an alleged business associate of Jharkhand CM Hemant Soren.
+In an exclusive scoop, Republic TV learnt that two AK-47s were recovered from the premises of Prem Prakash, a key political aide.
 The weapons were seized by the ED when it conducted raids at 17 locations linked to Prakash on Wednesday.
-The central agency carried out fresh searches based on the interrogation of Soren's MLA representative Pankaj Mishra and other accused in the illegal mining case.
+The central agency carried out fresh searches based on the interrogation Pankaj Mishra and other accused in the illegal mining case.
 In March, the ED filed a PMLA case against Mishra and others alleging that he “illegally amassed huge assets in his favour".

 Commenting on the visuals of the AK-47s, Jharkhand BJP spokesperson Pratul Shah Deo said, "Power is such that even AK-47 is being recovered from the brokers.
 Honorable MP Nishikant Dubey used to rightly say that Prem Prakash is the broker of brokers.
 Now, this issue is connected to national security.
 A high-level probe is necessary."